rectorphp/rector/README.md

 ## Sponsors

 Rector grows faster with your help, the more you help the more work it saves you.
 Check out [Rector's Patreon](https://www.patreon.com/rectorphp).
-One-time donation is welcomed [trough PayPal](https://www.paypal.me/rectorphp).
+One-time donation is welcomed [through PayPal](https://www.paypal.me/rectorphp).

 Thank you: